Weddings and civil partnerships

 Why have a Humanist wedding or civil partnership ceremony?
 The most important thing for any ceremony is that you really enjoy it, and it is meaningful to you both.

 This can be a formal wedding/civil partnership celebration or something less conventional.
 Some people find that the traditional church ceremony, with ritual and religious words does not fit their outlook on life or hopes for the future.
 The laws governing Register Office ceremonies strictly control what can be said or done.
 These ceremonies are designed around a standard framework.
 It is not currently possible to be legally married or have a civil partnership ceremony out of doors and there are limitations on time, place and content of ceremonies.
 More and more couples are deciding to have this type of non-religious or Humanist ceremony, they are being seen less and less as an 'alternative ceremony' and more the norm.
 Humanist ceremonies can take place anywhere.
-I have travelled all over the country, abroad to France, several times, Italy and as far as Egypt to conduct ceremonies.
-Wherever that special place is I will go. |
+I have conducted weddings in gardens, ancient stone circles, French Vineyards, Castles, Stateley Homes, by rivers, lakes, in forests, on beaches and museums.
+It's your special day and you decide. |

 your ceremony designed by you